Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 - The overlay takes the same background color as the site.

-- On the right is an optional section called the sidetray.
+- On the right is an optional section called the sidetray, which you can customize with blocks.
 This is a great place to add useful information and set the tone for your site.

-- You can also add content below the navigation links.
+- You can also add blocks below the navigation links.

 - For inspiration as you customize your overlay, see our different styling examples.